-The alternative is to simply pay for the car outright, which will save you money, but isn’t very practical for most people.
+The alternative is to simply pay for the car outright.
+This will save you money, but it isn’t very practical for most people.
 After all, the average price of a new car in 2019 was

 There are lots of different routes to go when financing for an auto loan.
 In general, the less you pay per month, the higher your interest rate will be.
 And if you pay more each month, you'll have a lower interest rate.
-So you can choose whether you want to pay a larger amount monthly, or a larger amount in the end.
-You will save money in the long run by paying more each month, but you'll need to be confident that you can pay off the loan in
+You'll save money in the long run by paying more each month, but you'll need to be confident that you can pay off the loan in

 Of course, different lenders also offer different deals (and take into account factors like your income and credit score differently), so no two finance packages are quite the same.
 As such, you may find yourself wanting to refinance your vehicle at some point.